 We have volunteers to support people who really can’t cope with composing their concerns, facts and thoughts, but if you do have the ability to write stuff down coherently, here’s some guidance as to how to structure it, below.

-If that’s really no good, you can book a phone call, using the Books icon on the website.
-We don’t function on Fridays, please note, or after 4pm but we love it if you leave a voicemail.
+If that’s really no good, you can of course book a phone call, using the Books icon on the website.
+We don’t function on Fridays, please note, or after 4pm, but we love it if you leave a voicemail.